braineering/moviedoop/README.md

 # MOVIEDOOP

-*A batch processing application for movie analytics, leveraging Hadoop.*
+*A map/reduce application for movie analytics, leveraging Hadoop and Movielens.*

 *Coursework in Systems and Architectures for Big Data 2016/2017*